Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: Spectrum of direct integral of operators

-To state the analogue of Lemma~\ref{lem:directsum} for the direct integral, we first need to the define the \emph{essential union} with respect to the Lebesgue measure on some interval (the following also holds for other measures, but we consider the Lebesgue measure for clarity).
-If $M_q$ is a family of measurable sets we say that $x\in \bigcup^{\ess}_{q \in I} M_q $ if and only if there exists a set $M$ of positive measure such that $M \subset \{q \mid x \in M_q\}$.
-The following proof is an extension of the proof techniques just employed and reduces to the case of Lemma \ref{lem:directsum} in the case of the counting measure.
+For a family of measurable sets $M(q)$ with respect to the Lebesgue measure on some interval\footnote{The following also holds for other measures, but we consider the Lebesgue measure for clarity} say that $x$ is in the \emph{essential union}, $x\in \bigcup^{\ess}_{q \in I} M(q) $ if and only if there exists a set $M$ of positive measure such that $M \subset \{q \mid x \in M(q)\}$.

 For more information on direct integrals and their spectral theory see \cite{azoff1974spectrum,chowspectrum}.
-A related theorem is proven in the self-adjoint case in \cite[ XIII.85]{reed1978iv} and spectra and direct integrals were also studied in \cite{ismailovsome}.
+A related theorem is proven in the self-adjoint case in \cite[XIII.85]{reed1978iv} and spectra and direct integrals were also studied in \cite{ismailovsome}.
+In addition the direct sum case was studied in \cite[Theorem 5]{ismailov2020spectra}.